-Robin started writing in 2004 – having previously written songs.
+Robin started writing novels in 2004 – having previously written songs and poetry.
 He co-wrote a musical version of The Gruffalo by Julia Donaldson.
 This was a massive hit (because of Julia’s brilliant book and Tall Stories fab production).
-It toured the UK and ended up on Broadway – opposite The Lion King!
-After that, Robin got the confidence to move from writing songs into writing fiction.
-The Spartapuss series and London Deep followed on from there.
+It toured the UK and ended up on Broadway – opposite The Lion King.
+After that, Robin co-wrote the Olivier nominated musical Room on the Broom, he got the confidence to move from writing songs into writing fiction.
+The Spartapuss series and the World Book Day recommended graphic novel – London Deep followed on from there.

-Robin is the author of 12 books for that range from primary to lower secondary level, from Roobarb and Custard at reception to the graphic novel series London Deep (a Recommended Read for World Book Day 2011 in the 9-12 year category).
+Robin is the author of 14 books for that range from primary to lower secondary level, from Roobarb and Custard at reception to the acclaimed graphic novel series London Deep (a Recommended Read for World Book Day 2011 in the 9-12 year category.)

 Robin’s School Visits

-Robin now offers fantastic workshops on the following Historical Topics / Periods:
+Robin is the founder of Creative Writing Club and offers fantastic workshops on the following themes:

 Robin was commissioned by the Shakespeare’s Birthplace Trust to get students writing poetry and verse inspired by Shakespeare’s plays.

 His exciting series of workshops can be run as poetry or creative writing workshops aimed at all levels from Y2 – Y8 based on a number of popular Shakespeare texts.

 Hamlet – Macbeth – Richard III – The Tempest – Romeo and Juliet